HowestDAE/dae15-Ivans-Minajevs/README.md

 ### What I plan to create if I have enough time left:
 * Level transition animation when: 1) character is dead or 2) character moves from one location to another.
-* Cut-scene in the beggining of the game.
+* Cut-scene in the beginning of the game.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started
-Detailed instructions on how to run your game project are in this section.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+* 7Zip or WinWAR
 * Visual Studio 2022

 ### How to run the project

-Explain which project (version) must be run.
-* any extra steps if required
+* Unpack the project
+* Open the project in Visual Studio Enterprise
+* Set dependencies to the Engine
+* Run the project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>